Is it safe to go today? Should you continue on?

 The video below will help explain the Danger Scale in more detail:

 Avalanche dangers is a broad overview of the avalanche forecast.
 Avalanche problems are an extension of this to help you understand the type of avalanche you may encounter and how you can best avoid them.
-In the avalanche forecast, avalanche problems are found in the primary, secondary and tertiary avalanche danger sections and are described by avalanche character, location, size and likelihood of trigger.
+In the avalanche forecast, avalanche problems are described by avalanche character, location, size and likelihood of trigger.

 Want to know more?